open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/logs-example.md

 ## Prepare

-Execute the following example in a separate virtual environment.
+Execute the following example, we recommend using a virtual environment to do so.
 Run the following commands to prepare for logs auto-instrumentation:

 ```sh